 The only difference in our recipe is that we’re using a little less sugar.
 But really, once you get the basics down on making Thai iced tea you can customize the flavors and concentration the way you like.
 It’s one of those recipes that is great no matter how you make it because it’s just so decadent and satisfying.

 One of the key factors in making it like the restaurants is using authentic Thai tea mixes.
 These Thai tea mixes are normally dyed with yellow food coloring (look on the package) and that’s what gives it it’s bright orange color.
 Also, Thai tea has a vanilla aroma to it.
 So if you want to have the brilliant orange color and flavors like most of the Thai restaurants, then this is one of the brands of thai tea to buy : Panthai.

-If you don’t have Thai tea mix, then you can certainly use black tea.
+Using organic black tea bags instead of the Thai tea mix: If you don’t have Thai tea mix or you prefer not to have the yellow food dye in the mix, then you can certainly use this organic thai black tea.
 We also tested another version with pekong black tea bags and the flavor was still great.
 Only thing missing was the brilliant orange color and the subtle hint of sweet vanilla.

-Either way, find your way into the kitchen or store to buy the Thai tea mix and make yourself a big batch asap.
+Either way, find your way into the kitchen to make yourself a batch of this restaurant style thai iced tea that’s homemade.
+Make yourself a big batch asap.
 We’re not joking.
 Make this now and let us know what you think.
 And remember, make it your own and play with the different levels of sweetness and creaminess.